lcfdiniz/lcfdiniz/README.md

 I'm an Electrical Engineer pursuing a master's degree in the same field.

-Some projects that appeal to me and I'm currently working on include Computer Vision, Machine Learning, Deep Learning and Robotics areas.
+Some projects that appeal to me and I'm currently working on include Computer Vision, Machine Learning, Deep Learning and Robotics.

 You can find me here: